 Kenya is in East Africa, home to many famous landmarks.
 These landmarks in Kenya attract tourists from all over the world and are a significant source of revenue.

-But do you know which landmarks in Kenya are the most famous and the most frequented?
+But do you know which landmarks in Kenya are the most famous and frequented?

 Below is a list of the top ten famous landmarks in Kenya: